-At midnight last night, the nation moved to COVID-19 Alert Level 1.
+At midnight on Monday 8 June, the nation moved to COVID-19 Alert Level 1.
 The ability for our country to do this was no small feat and only achievable due to everyone’s efforts.
 Tauranga City Council would like to thank the city’s residents for their commitment in fighting COVID-19.

 Under Alert Level 1, all Council services and facilities are open with no restrictions in place.
 Fighting COVID-19 is our new normal, which is why the Council will continue to clean facilities more often than they did pre-COVID.
 Hand sanitiser and support for contact tracing will also remain available.

 Council also asks for your patience as they remove COVID-19 signage and turn on public BBQs, drinking fountains and conduct any necessary maintenance work.